lusCombeNCut/Quantitative-Finance-Experimentation/README.md

 Given I am now applying for oppourtunites in the quant industry I have collated my personal experiments in this reop.

+These strategies focus on financial indicators, I am looking to move into more specialised datasets and deep learning methods to extract data form sources such as weather, satellite, news sentiment and other large rich data sources.

 # Trading Strategies

 This repository implements multiple trading strategies using Backtrader, leveraging indicators like ConnorsRSI and VWAP.
 It includes mean reversion, trend following, and breakout strategies.